hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/intro.md

 In the following steps you will learn:

 - how to install Istio on Kubernetes following its recommended best practices,
-- how to install Istio's BookInfo as a _Hello World_ for Istio.
+- how to install Istio's Bookinfo as a _Hello World_ for Istio.
 - how to start manipulating Istio declarations to control your network close to the application plane.